MlgmXyysd/Il2CppMemoryDumper/README.md

 ## What's the next step?

 - Check the version of Il2Cpp metadata.
-Since `Il2Cpp_ASSERT` is not valid for Release versions, some games may scramble the Il2Cpp version, which can cause a failure to dump.
+Since `IL2CPP_ASSERT` is not valid for Release versions, some games may scramble the metadata version, which can cause a failure to dump.
 - Fix dumped ELF using [SoFixer](https://github.com/F8LEFT/SoFixer) (or other repair methods).
 - Dump Method and StringLiteral using [Il2CppDumper](https://github.com/MlgmXyysd/Il2CppDumper-Standalone).
-It contains the latest source code compilation (supporting Il2Cpp 29), you also can download standalone execueable for Linux (x64, arm, arm64), MacOS (x64, arm64), WoA (arm, arm64) in it.
+It contains the latest source code compilation (supporting IL2CPP 29), you also can download standalone execueable for Linux (x64, arm, arm64), MacOS (x64, arm64), WoA (arm, arm64) in it.

 ## License